California prostitution bill advances, would decriminalize loitering with intent

 Assemblywoman Cottie Petrie-Norris added, "For me, when the unintended consequence is making it more difficult to protect victims of child trafficking, even if it’s just a possibility, that’s not something I can support."

-The law could also empower sex traffickers, Stephany Powell of the National Center on Sexual Exploitation, warned.
+The law could also empower sex traffickers, Stephany Powell of the National Center on Sexual Exploitation, warned, according to the Bee.

 "It severely cripples law enforcement’s ability to arrest and prosecute human traffickers and sex buyers.
 If it’s repealed, sex buyers would have immunity," she said.